SimonFJ20/courses/compiler/introduction.md

 The first chapter will show how to make a simple polish notation calculator.
 The latter chapters will show how to specify and implement a complete programming language.

+I will be using Javascript and Typescript as reference implementation language.
+This is not required.
+I'd highly recommend you try to implement the concepts in another language, so that you understand the concepts, not just copy the source code.

 ## Exercises

 You should attempt and should be able to do all exercises not marked \*.